slackhappy/Mr_Potato_Head/README.md

 In Cloud 9:

 1. Create a new workspace by going to "Repositories" [https://c9.io/account/repos](https://c9.io/account/repos).
 You should see `Mr_Potato_Head`.
 Click "Clone to Edit".
 2. Add your assigned body part to `potatohead.html`.
+All you need to do is add a `src=` tag for your body part in the html just like the `"body"` img.
+You can find the images you need right in the `assets` directory.
 Use "Preview" or "Run" to make sure you did it correctly.
+Don't add anyone else's body part, just your own.
 3. Once you are complete with the html, do the following steps:
   - Check that you modified the correct file with `git status`
   - Make a commit with `git add` and `git commit`